Code-Institute-Submissions/sami-sinnari-MilestoneProject1/README.md

 ### Pictures

-- Home page :
+Home page :
-  Background photo // Purchased on istockphoto.com
+  - Background photo // Purchased on istockphoto.com

-- About page :
+About page :
-  Icon arrow pointing down // made by Pixel perfect from www.flaticon.com Numbers 1 to 3 in About section // Icons made by Freepik from www.flaticon.com
+  - Icon arrow pointing down // made by Pixel perfect from www.flaticon.com
+  - Numbers 1 to 3 in About section // Icons made by Freepik from www.flaticon.com

-- Testimonials section :
+Testimonials section :
-   Testimonial picture 1 // Photo created by pch.vector at www.freepik.com
+  - Testimonial picture 1 // Photo created by pch.vector at www.freepik.com
-   Testimonial picture 2 // Photo created by freepik at www.freepik.com Testimonial picture 3 // Photo by Pixabay from Pexels
+  - Testimonial picture 2 // Photo created by freepik at www.freepik.com
+  -  Testimonial picture 3 // Photo by Pixabay from Pexels

-- Services page :
+Services page :
-   Icon made by Linector from www.flaticon.com // Icon in services page under "consultations" Icon made by itim2101 from www.flaticon.com // Icon in services page under "content development" Icon made by iconixar from www.flaticon.com // Icon in services page under "web design"
+  - Icon made by Linector from www.flaticon.com // Icon in services page under "consultations"
+  - Icon made by itim2101 from www.flaticon.com // Icon in services page under "content development"
+  - Icon made by iconixar from www.flaticon.com // Icon in services page under "web design"

-- Contact us (modal) :
+Contact us (modal) :
-   Icons made by Freepik from www.flaticon.com // Icon above "send" in contact form ("say something" modal)
+  - Icons made by Freepik from www.flaticon.com // Icon above "send" in contact form ("say something" modal)

 ### Code

 The channels below were used to gain examples of how the page sections should look for business sites.

-- Testemonials section
+Testemonials section
-  Look was inspired by [DarkCode's designs](https://www.youtube.com/channel/UCD3KVjbb7aq2OiOffuungzw)
+  - Look was inspired by [DarkCode's designs](https://www.youtube.com/channel/UCD3KVjbb7aq2OiOffuungzw)

-- Services page
+Services page
-  Look was inspired by [Going-To Internet's](https://www.youtube.com/channel/UCfNzft_txAamoQvwh1j2HEQ ) way of styling the boxes.
+  - Look was inspired by [Going-To Internet's](https://www.youtube.com/channel/UCfNzft_txAamoQvwh1j2HEQ ) way of styling the boxes.

 ### Content
  - The content on this site was written by the developer.
- - The README.md is based on the Code Institute sample of README.md file.
+ - The README.md is based on the Code Institute sample of README.md

 ### Acknowledgements